calumryan/a11ywebsites/content/guides/2025-01-11-manual-accessibility-testing-for-websites.md

 For Android users, you can use Google's Voice Access tool, which can be downloaded from the Play Store.
 For testing websites, this works best in combination with Chrome browser

 ## Dragon for Windows
+Dragon Professional isn't available for free, and has a high price tag, but if your budget allows, then it's definitely worthwhile testing with it or with older version that might be sourced at a lower price.

+## Voice Access for Windows 11
+For Windows 11 users you can test with the built-in Voice Access feature.
+This can be started by pressing Windows key + U to open Accessibility settings where you'll find a link to Speech.
+Then you can locate the Voice Access option and toggle it on.

 ## 3. Screen readers